apache/airflow/docs/best-practices.rst

 Multi-Node Cluster
 -------------------

 Airflow uses :class:`airflow.executors.sequential_executor.SequentialExecutor` by default.
-It works fine in most cases.
-However, by its nature, the user is limited to executing at most one task at a time.
-It's also not suitable to work in a multi-node cluster.
-You should use :doc:`../executor/celery` or :doc:`../executor/kubernetes` in such cases.
+However, by its nature, the user is limited to executing at most one task at a time. ``Sequential Executor`` also pauses the scheduler when it runs a task, hence not recommended in a production setup.
+You should use :class:`Local executor <airflow.executors.local_executor.LocalExecutor>` for a single machine.
+For multi-node setup, you should use :doc:`Kubernetes executor <../executor/kubernetes>` or :doc:`Celery executor <../executor/celery>`.

 Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and dags.